The energy budget of cosmological first-order phase transitions beyond the bag equation of state

 However, the hydrodynamic solutions from the fluid equation of motion (EoM) of the bubble expansion render spatially dependent fluid velocity, enthalpy, and temperature, which in turn would also give rise to a spatially inhomogeneous sound velocity profile in both symmetric and broken phases not only far from but also near the bubble wall.
-Since the fluid EoM itself already contains the sound velocity $c_s^2\equiv\mathrm{d}p(T)/\mathrm{d}\rho(T)$ as a function of the temperature profile, then a simple bisection for the sound velocities $c_{s,\pm}$ is not self-consistent with the fluid EoM, and the $\nu$-model is thus not general enough for the realistic particle physics models.
+Since the fluid EoM itself already contains the sound velocity $c_s^2\equiv\mathrm{d}p(T)/\mathrm{d}\rho(T)$ as a function of the temperature profile, the $\nu$-model is thus not general enough for the realistic particle physics models.
 Therefore, in this paper, we assume the most general EoS to date and then iteratively solve the fluid EoM consistently with a spatially dependent sound velocity profile.
-The efficiency factor of bulk fluid motions is obtained in a way that can be directly compared to the case with a bag EoS, where a universal suppression effect is illustrated that can be neglected for a strong FOPT.
+The efficiency factor of bulk fluid motions is obtained in a way that can be directly compared to the case with a bag EoS, where a suppression effect is illustrated that can be neglected for a strong FOPT.

 The outline of this paper is as follows: In Section~\ref{sec:wibag}, we briefly review the thermodynamics in~\ref{subsec:thermodynamics_wibag} and hydrodynamics in~\ref{subsec:hydrodynamics_wibag} for the case with a bag EoS, and then solve for the velocity, enthalpy and temperature profiles for three expansion modes in~\ref{subsec:expansion_wibag}.
 Next, we go beyond bag EoS in Section~\ref{sec:wobag}, where our general EoS is given in~\ref{subsec:thermodynamics_wobag}.
 After iteratively solving the fluid EoM in~\ref{subsec:hydrodynamics_wobag} for three expansion modes in~\ref{subsec:expansion_wobag}, we finally obtain the efficiency factor in~\ref{subsec:efficiency}.
 The Section~\ref{sec:con} is devoted to conclusions and discussions.